Profession: US WWII General

 - 1937-04-30 General Douglas MacArthur (57) marries 2nd wife Jean Faircloth

 - 1917-12-07 The USA's 42nd 'Rainbow' Division arrives in France (with Colonel Douglass MacArthur among its ranks)

 - 1942-02-22 World War II: President Franklin Roosevelt orders General Douglas MacArthur out of the Philippines as American defenses collapse

 - 1942-03-11 General MacArthur leaves Corregidor (Bataan) for Australia

 - 1942-03-17 General Doug MacArthur arrives in Australia to become supreme commander

-- 1942-03-20 General MacArthur vows "I came through and I shall return" after escaping Japanese invaded Philippines
+- 1942-03-20 General Douglas MacArthur vows "I came through and I shall return" after escaping Japanese-occupied Philippines

 - 1944-10-20 US forces under General Douglas MacArthur return to the Philippines with the landing of the US 6th army on Leyte